Frequently Asked Questions

 Q: When and where are performances?

 Each of these shows will perform at Su Teatro Cultural and Performing Arts Center, 721 Santa Fe Drive, 80204.
 Saturday performances are 1:30pm & 7:30pm.
 Sunday performances are 1:30pm & 6:30pm.
-Making Merry (Sunday, December 15) will perform at the Seawell Ballroom, DCPA.
+Making Merry (Sunday, December 14) will perform at the King Center, Auraria Campus in Denver.

 Additionally, we will perform several of these shows in Boulder.
-Our Boulder shows include Saturday, October 19 at 7:30pm; Saturday, December 14 at 2:00pm & Saturday, April 5 at 7:30pm.
-These performances are at The Dairy Center for the Arts, 2590 Walnut St, 80302.
+Our Boulder shows include Friday, October 17 at 7:30pm (Chautauqua Community House, 900 Baseline Road); Saturday, December 13 at 2:00pm (Boulder Library Theater, 1001 Arapahoe Ave) & Saturday, April 11 at 7:30pm (The Dairy Center, 2590 Walnut Street).